-“Defamation is one of the greatest legal dangers for anyone who earns a living with words and images…” (McNae’s Essential Law for Journalists, 2014)
+“Defamation is one of the greatest legal dangers for anyone who earns a living with words and images…” (McNae’s Essential Law for Journalists)

 McNae’s golden rule: “…if publication seems likely to bring a threat of defamation, [a journalist] should take professional advice”.

 In other words, ask, “Will this upset someone?
 Might they sue?”
 If the answer is yes, then ask whether you can defend your story.
 Truth is a defence: if it’s true and you can prove it, you should be safe.
 So the question is, how can you prove it?